pierre-rouleau/pel/README.rst

                For those that prefer to stay away from Emacs Lisp and concentrate on other tasks you can use PEL and configure Emacs using its powerful customization system.

+               - You may also want to write your own code to complement PEL inside the ~/.emacs.d/utils/user-init.el file and activate its loading in the section 8 of PEL `init.el`_.
+               - If you get hooked, you may even want to contribute to PEL.
+All contributions are welcome!

 .. [#install] Unfortunately PEL installation is manual but it's not difficult.
               Detailed instructions for installing PEL are located inside `section